nbe95/mqtt-switch/README.md

 ## MQTT messages

-Note: All topics are preceeded by the base topic and the location tag, e.g.
+All topics are preceeded by the base topic and the location tag, e.g.
 `yun-switch/lightswitch-bedroom`.

-By default, any payload is a JSON formatted string and retained.
+By default, any message consists of a JSON formatted string and will be retained.

+> Note the internal payload buffer limitation of 100 characters.

 | Direction | Topic       | Description                     | Options/example                                       |
 |-----------|-------------|---------------------------------|-------------------------------------------------------|